Becoming an Author

 "AuthorHouse had a children’s publishing category.
 It seemed a good fit.
 Our approach was to match our vision with their options.
 We analyzed how we could cut cost by eliminating from their options what we could do for ourselves.
 For example, we didn’t need book layout, design, page formatting; editing or illustration services.”

 Nine years later, the Tate’s have written five stories and received numerous accolades.
 The Indianapolis Star, in 2008, featured the couple in an article in its business section for entrepreneurial innovation.
 The same year, they were appointed to the Author’s Advisory Council for children’s books by Author Solutions and their publishing company, AuthorHouse.
 Writer's Digest also featured them in its 2009 issue.
 In 2010, the January-February edition of SPAN Magazine, published by the U.S. Embassy in New Delhi, India, profiled the couple’s views on independent publishing.

 They recommend self-publishing for three reasons: affordability, creative control, and copyright ownership.
-Maintaining licensing ownership was paramount for them.
-It helped leverage negotiating control when marketing commercial spin-off deals.
+Maintaining licensing proprietorship was paramount for them.
+It helped leverage negotiating terms when marketing commercial spin-off deals.

 “Interested parties are far more responsive to deal with a single entity than an organization of multiple parties that require various levels of decision-making and authorization.”